engisalor/sketch-grammar-explorer/README.md

 ### API credentials

 Response data can include credentials in several locations and should be removed before storing or sharing.
-SGEX mitigates the exposure of credentials with by 1) instructing `requests-cache` to strip credentials from URLs and 2) executing a custom hook to redact JSON response data before it gets cached.
+SGEX mitigates the exposure of credentials by 1) instructing `requests-cache` to strip credentials from URLs and 2) executing a custom hook to redact JSON response data before it gets cached.

 ### Data storage